Affordable Care Act: Risk management

-ACA implemented multiple approaches to helping mitigate the disruptions to insurers that came with its many changes.

 Risk corridors

 The risk-corridor program was a temporary risk management device.
 It was intended to encourage reluctant insurers into ACA insurance market from 2014 to 2016.
 For those years the Department of Health and Human Services (DHHS) would cover some of the losses for insurers whose plans performed worse than they expected.
 Loss-making insurers would receive payments paid for in part by profit-making insurers.
 Similar risk corridors had been established for the Medicare prescription drug benefit.

 While many insurers initially offered exchange plans, the program did not pay for itself as planned, losing up to $8.3 billion for 2014 and 2015.
 Authorization had to be given so DHHS could pay insurers from "general government revenues".
-However, the Consolidated Appropriations Act, 2014 (H.R.
-3547) stated that no funds "could be used for risk-corridor payments". leaving the government in a potential breach of contract with insurers who offered qualified health plans.
+However, the Consolidated Appropriations Act, 2014 stated that no funds "could be used for risk-corridor payments". leaving the government in a potential breach of contract with insurers who offered qualified health plans.

 Several insurers sued the government at the United States Court of Federal Claims to recover the funds believed owed to them under the Risk Corridors program.
 While several were summarily closed, in the case of Moda Health v the United States, Moda Health won a $214-million judgment in February 2017.
 Federal Claims judge Thomas C. Wheeler stated, "the Government made a promise in the risk corridors program that it has yet to fulfill.
-Today, the court directs the Government to fulfill that promise.
-After all, to say to [Moda], 'The joke is on you.
-You shouldn't have trusted us,' is hardly worthy of our great government."
+Today, the court directs the Government to fulfill that promise."
 Moda Health's case was appealed by the government to the United States Court of Appeals for the Federal Circuit along with the appeals of the other insurers; here, the Federal Circuit reversed the Moda Health ruling and ruled across all the cases in favor of the government, that the appropriations riders ceded the government from paying out remain money due to the insurers.
 The Supreme Court reversed this ruling in the consolidated case, Maine Community Health Options v.
 United States, reaffirming as with Judge Wheeler that the government had a responsibility to pay those funds under the ACA and the use of riders to de-obligate its from those payments was illegal.